 The Office of the Public Guardian (OPG) will supervise the deputy.
 This will ensure your interests are looked after properly.
 At I.R.B Law, we have particular expertise in this area of law.
 We will be able to assist you in obtaining the necessary Court orders.

 Please get in touch with us for an initial consultation to better understand your situation and advise on potential next steps and likely costs involved.
-The first consultation is usually free of charge.
+Call us now to schedule your initial consultation.

 We are committed to resolving